8 Best No-Logs VPNs in 2024: Audited & Confirmed

 6. Proton VPN — Best Free No-Logs VPN

 However, the free plan has some limitations.
-It only provides access to servers in the US, the Netherlands, and Japan, allows only 1 device, offers “medium” speeds, doesn’t allow streaming or torrenting, and locks some features behind a paywall.
+It only provides access to servers in 5 countries, including the US, the Netherlands, and Japan, allows only 1 device, doesn’t allow streaming or torrenting, and locks some features behind a paywall.

 Bottom Line:

-Proton VPN’s free plan is pretty good — it doesn’t log any personally identifiable information, and its no-logs policy has passed an independent audit.
-Plus, it also has open-source apps that have been audited.
+Proton VPN’s free plan is pretty good — it doesn’t log any personally identifiable information.
+Its no-logs commitment has been independently audited multiple times and was proven in a legal case where it couldn’t provide logs because they didn’t exist.
 The provider’s paid plans unlock access to all features and are backed by a prorated 30-day money-back guarantee.

 Read our full Proton VPN review